m0n01i7h/cached-resource/README.md

 but fields which was already in the resource will not be removed from it.

 ## Local fields
 Resource has *"local only"* fields.
-All the fields prefixed with `$`(dollar) or `__`(double underscore) will not be sent over http at all.
+All the fields prefixed with `$`(dollar) or `__`(double underscore) will not be sent over http.
 Such fields will be saved on the client side until they removed manually.
-Thees fields useful to store some kind of meta information such as references to another resource or timestamps of performed actions.
+Thees fields are useful to store some kind of meta information such as references to another resource or timestamps of performed actions.

 ## Clearing the cache
 Use Resource defined `$clear` function on the instance of the decorated class to perform clearing the resource data.